Edward Shorter: Life

 The costs involved in registering patents was a significant sum of money by the standards of the day -approx £110 per patent.
 By 1810, Shorter’s finances had become depleted and, unable to pay his creditors, faced debtors prison.
 He was sent to prison on 21 May 1810.
 On 1 May 1811, Shorter made a declaration of his assets to his creditors as part of a plea for debtor relief, and was discharged from prison soon after this.

 Shorter resumed his machinist’s enterprise at new premises in Union Street, Southwark, and was joined by James Lowe, a young lad of 13 years age.
 James was evidently a promising worker, and was apprenticed to Shorter on 2 November 1813.

 After discharge from prison, Shorter appears more focused on regaining his financial position.
 We only find evidence of one additional patent filed in his own name.
 In May 1812, a patent was granted to Shorter for "improvements in the construction of tunnels and subterranean places".

 In 1817 a patent was granted relating to improvements in carriages, and listed a Mr. George Wyk Esq. from Somerset as the principal inventor.
 It is likely that Mr Wyk was the financier of this patent.

 In 1825, James Lowe returned back from three oceangoing journeys and formed a partnership with Shorter.
 This was short lived however, and the partnership was dissolved on 18th day of November 1825.

 In October 1825, Shorter wrote to the Lord Mayor, in an attempt to persuade him to influence the adoption of his screw propeller, on the basis of greatly improved safety compared with the incumbent paddle wheel driven boats.
 In the letter Shorter claimed a successful trial in the Goldsmith’s company’s barge early that year.

 In 1826 Shorter - along with James Lowe - fitted 'two parts of a screw' to the Royal George Barge but it was unsuccessful.

 In 1834 Lowe ceased working with Shorter and in January 1835 Shorter ceased trading.

-Edward Shorter passed away on 10 February 1836 aged 68.
-His machine shop assets including a new type of roasting jack he had developed were put up for sale in June 1836.
+Shorter died on 10 February 1836 aged 68.
+His machine shop assets, including a new type of roasting jack he had developed, were put up for sale in June 1836.